How to Check What CPU You Have? (and Its Specs)

 While the “About” window is a great way to figure out the make and model of your PC, it doesn’t provide a whole lot of details and information regarding your processor.

-It doesn’t tell you the core count, thread count, the boost clock speed etc. To know more about your CPU I recommend the following methods.
+It doesn’t tell you the core count, thread count, boost clock speed, etc. To know more about your CPU, I recommend the following methods.

 2. Checking Your CPU Using Task Manager

-Another fairly simple way to not just learn about your CPU’s make and model, but also its important specs as well as its current usage is to head over to the Task Manager:
+Another relatively simple way to learn not just about your CPU’s make and model but also its important specs, as well as its current usage, is to head over to the Task Manager:

-There are two easy to ways to access Task Manager:
+There are two easy ways to access Task Manager:

 2. Select “Task Manager” from the menu.